ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 {: #step-6-windows-systems}

 1. Create secondary volume.
-2. Copy the VMDK disk to Windows.
+2. Copy the VMDK or VHD disk to Windows.
 3. Mount the image as a disk.